Apple Announces New iPad Mini with USB-C and Retina Display | Digital Trends

-The new iPad Mini is slightly larger than its predecessor, with a 8.3-inch liquid retina display.
+The new iPad Mini is slightly larger than its predecessor, with an 8.3-inch liquid Retina display.
 In terms of cameras, there’s a rear 12MP ultrawide camera with a f/1.8 aperture and True Tone flash.
 The ultrawide front camera can capture 4K video and 12MP stills.

 In terms of connectivity, the new iPad Mini features Wi-Fi 6 and 5G, and Apple is claiming that it will have a 40% faster CPU and an 80% faster GPU.